 As always, also be sure to embed the sRGB color profile in your web images so that they will maintain consistent colors on various monitors.

 I would also definitely recommend adding a small unobtrusive watermark to the bottom corner of your image files, so that they can be traced back to you in the inevitable event that they are copied and shared around the web.

 Enjoy your sharper photos!

 As mentioned earlier, if you really want to see this feature in all its glory, you should view your site on a larger retina screen like an iPad or retina iMac or MacBook.
-Then you will see how noticeably sharper your new images look compared to the older ones — with both the gallery thumbnails and the individual photo pages.
+Then you will see how nice and sharp the images look — with both the gallery thumbnails and the individual photo pages.

 As always, please contact me if you have any questions!